• Skip to primary navigation

 A holiday feast centred around a full gravy boat.

-If you've tried this Easy Mushroom Gravy recipe, let me know how it was by leaving a comment and/or a rating below!
-And make sure you're following along on, Pinterest, Instagram and Facebook for more wildly nutritious recipes!
+If you try this Easy Mushroom Gravy recipe, let me know how it turns out by leaving a comment and rating below.
+Also, make sure you're following along on Pinterest, Instagram, Facebook and Flipboard for more wildly nutritious recipes!

 A full gravy boat sitting beside mashed potatoes and tempeh.